hashgraph/solo/docs/content/User/SoloWithMirrorNode.md

 Then you can access the hedera explorer at `http://localhost:8080`

+Or you can use Task tool to deploy solo network with mirror node with a single command [link](TaskTool.md)

-You can try to create a few accounts with solo and see the transactions in the explorer.
+Next, you can try to create a few accounts with solo and see the transactions in the explorer.

 ```bash
 solo account create -n solo-e2e --hbar-amount 100